getmoro/moro/README.md

 ## Usage

-1. run `$: moro` when starting your working day.
-Moro registers that as your clock in time.
+1. Run `moro hi` when starting your working day.
+Moro registers that time as your clock in time.
-2. run `$: moro` when starting your working day.
-Moro Registers that as your clock out time.
+2. Run `moro bye` when ending your working day.
+Moro Registers that time as your clock out time.

 That's it!
 Moro prints on the screen how many hours you have worked.

+Invoke `$:moro report` at any time to see how long you have worked on the current day.

+To see the full report of previous days run `moro report --all`.

 #### Learn more:
 Those two steps above should be all you need to know about Moro, but there are 3 ways to learn more: